 If you are looking to trim your waistline, or at least maintain its current circumference, removing cocktails from your diet can seem like an easy place to cut back.
 It becomes hard when you are out with your friends, someone orders a round of drinks for the table, and you are relegated to squeaking out a quiet, “Just water for me, please.”
 Not that water is bad.
 We all need hydration, but there are plenty of low calorie cocktails to order at a bar, without blowing your diet.
 The best low calorie alcoholic drinks keep plenty of the good stuff (booze) while reducing or eliminating the bad stuff (sugary mixers).
 While ultra-light beers are easy to find, there are far more flavorful options when you opt for low calorie mixed drinks.
 We’ve created a list of the 10 best low calorie cocktails you can order anywhere.

 Any type of wine can be turned into a spritzer to create a healthy alcoholic drink available at any bar or restaurant.
 At approximately 25 calories per ounce, an average glass of wine is about 150 calories.
 Not all that bad to begin with.
 A wine spritzer, however, typically contains only three ounces of wine, coming in at only 75 calories.
-A spritzer is topped off with calorie free club soda, giving you bubbles and more to drink.
+Super simple to make, just add calorie free club soda to taste, giving you bubbles and more to drink.
 White wines tend to be lower in calories, but most of it depends on alcohol content.
-The best bet is to just go with whatever wine you like best.
+Tip: Use a large wine glass, or a giant wine glass so you have plenty of room for wine and the club soda.

 Malibu Rum & Diet Cola